In the early stages, influencer marketing was dominated by a few select bloggers and celebrities.

 - Budget: How big is your budget?
 How do you plan to compensate the influencers?
-How long you will run the influencer campaign for?
+How long will you run the influencer campaign?

 - Performance: How will you evaluate the performance of your campaign?
 Be sure that all the parties involved are clear on the performance indicators.
 It’s only by assessing the performance of the campaign that you can ascertain its success and effectiveness.